The best writing advice for any new writer is always about getting the basics right and learning how to write well.

 But good writing is when you take your flow of words and pay attention to some simple writing techniques.

 When you start to get them right, you’ll find that your writing will improve straight away.

 Then, once you’ve learned to apply these tips by habit, you’ll be on your way in your writing career.

 I could write a very long list for you, but I’m not writing a good book here.

-I believe these are the most important writing advice tips for any new writer.
+I believe these are the ten essential writing tips for any new writer.

 1. Always use the active voice

 My number one tip for new writers is that you should never use the passive voice.